AmanKushwaha47/Freaky-coders_KOC34_CipharSchools/README.md

 # Freaky-coders_KOC34_CipharSchools
-This a group project for subject INT108 getting persuied in LPU.
+This a project for subject INT108 getting persuied in LPU.